Gdynia

 Historically and culturally part of Kashubia and Eastern Pomerania, Gdynia for centuries remained a small fishing village.
 By the 20th-century it attracted visitors as a seaside resort town.
 In 1926, Gdynia was granted city rights after which it enjoyed demographic and urban development, with a modernist cityscape.
 It became a major seaport city of Poland.
 In 1970, protests in and around Gdynia contributed to the rise of the Solidarity movement in nearby Gdańsk.

 The port of Gdynia is a regular stopover on the cruising itinerary of luxury passenger ships and ferries travelling to Scandinavia.
-Gdynia's downtown, designated a historical monument of Poland in 2015, is an example of building an integrated European community and includes Functionalist architectural forms.
-It is also a candidate for the UNESCO World Heritage List.
-Its axis is based around 10 Lutego Street and connects the main train station with the Southern Pier.
+Gdynia's downtown, designated a historical monument of Poland and inscribed on the UNESCO World Heritage List, is an example of building an integrated European community and includes Functionalist architectural forms.
 The city is also known for holding the annual Gdynia Film Festival.
 In 2013, Gdynia was ranked by readers of The News as Poland's best city to live in, and topped the national rankings in the category of "general quality of life".
 In 2021, the city entered the UNESCO Creative Cities Network and was named UNESCO City of Film.